nicovillanueva/tunneler/README.md

 Also it's possible to run this with Docker.
 You can use the script `run-dockerized.sh` for this.
 It automatically manages the mounting of config yaml and local SSH key, if applicable.

+This script still needs `PyYAML`, so doing `pip3 install PyYAML` is in order.

 #### Example
 After `docker build -t tunneler .`,